Projects per year

 Biography

-Christine's research interests have lead to bridging education and psychology to understand the experiences and needs of youth in schools and the community; including individuals with diverse and high needs.
-Projects Christine has led or actively contributed to have been funded by the Department of Education and Training, Department of Families, Fairness and Housing, Fulbright Association, VicHealth, AFL Australia, Mackillop Education, Australian Psychological Society, Special Olympics Australia, Victoria Tennis Association, Western Australian Health Promotion Foundation, Social Sciences and Humanities Research Council of Canada (SSHRC), NSW Correction Services, Victims Services, and the Queen Elizabeth Centre (QEC).
+Christine's projects have been funded by various organisations, such as the Department of Education and Training, Department of Families, Fairness and Housing, Fulbright Association, VicHealth, AFL Australia, Mackillop Education, Australian Psychological Society, Special Olympics Australia, Victoria Tennis Association, Western Australian Health Promotion Foundation, Social Sciences and Humanities Research Council of Canada (SSHRC), NSW Correction Services, Victims Services, and the Queen Elizabeth Centre (QEC).
 She's provided expert advice to government and peak bodies at a national and international level.
-I was invited to attend European Parliament in Brussels to provide expert comment about the mental health of children and young carers (2019).
+She was invited to attend European Parliament in Brussels to provide expert comment about the mental health of children and young carers (2019).
 Christine has also provided advise to a current Federal Shadow Minister about the mental health impacts of COVID-19 on children (2020-2021).

 Christine is collaborating in two international research groups.
 One group aims to develop an international scale of recovery and mental health knowledge of youth with colleagues based in the USA, Netherlands and in Australia.
 The two scales are based on a holistic, stakeholder-informed, and pro-family model of mental illness.
 The scales were developed to establish an evidence of mental health programs and to generate an international database of youth mental health literacy.
 Currently, the scales are being translated into Chinese, Dutch, German, Norwegian, Danish, Bahasa, Portuguese, Czech and French.
 The second group she co-leads is the Child, Parent and Family Mental Health Worldwide Network Communications Group focused on translating and disseminating research knowledge where families have a parent with mental illness.